-My primary areas of interest include media theory and media history, the novel, modernism, contemporary literature, the Gothic, and the history of the book.
+My primary areas of interest include media theory and media history, modernism, the novel, twentieth- and twenty-first-century literature, the history of the book, and the Gothic.

 I am currently working on two book projects.